tumaer/SciML/_sources/lecture/rnn.md

 z_{c} = \max_{i} z_{ic},
 $$ (rnn_textcnn_pooled)

 which is then passed into a softmax layer.
-What this construction permits is that by choosing kernels of different widths we can essentially use a library of different filters to capture patterns of different frequencies (length scales).
-In code this then looks the following:
+What this construction permits is that by choosing kernels of different widths, we can essentially use a library of different filters to capture patterns of different frequencies (length scales).
+In code, this then looks the following:

 ```python
 class TextCNN(nn.Module):